chennnnnyize/Carbon_Emission_Power_Grids/README.md

 **Summary**: An algorithm to calculate each node's exact carbon emission rate via generation mix.

 There are growing interests on carbon accounting and clean energy technologies.
-In the electricity power networks, each generator can have distinct carbon emission rates.
-Due to the existence of physical power flows, nodal power consumption is met by a combination of a set of generators, while such combination is determined by network topology, generators’ and lines' characteristics, and power demand.
+In the electricity power networks, each generator has distinct carbon emission rates.
+Due to the existence of physical power lines and power flows, nodal power consumption is met by a combination of a set of generators, while such combination is determined by network topology, generators’ and lines' characteristics, and power demand.